PeachDoughnut/Mendelian-Punnett-Squares/README.md

 Example 3 - two genes: pea colour and pea roundness.
 Basic punnett square of which I was forced to complete tens of - forcing me to make this script.
 ![image](https://raw.githubusercontent.com/PeachDoughnut/Mendelian-Punnett-Squares/main/ex3_expected_output.png)

+Future:

+This would/should/could be remade in a way more modular, sane system.
+But, it was made ad hoc, and in a single night (initially) with a second night to bug fix.
+The last time I edited this was to clean up comments for publication on GitHub.
+Made for a Grade 12 biology class.

+Functions are not small enough, the functions are too big and unwieldy.
+Classes could be improved majorly: they should cache results, possibly store data in a consistant stucture rather than coverting them to different kinds of tables function-to-function.